thomasisberg/macos-web-development/README.md

 ### Complementary installation

-Should you decide that you need PHP 7.4 after installation without it, just execute a new installation.
+Should you decide that you need some feature after installation without it, just execute a new installation.
 Installed software will be left alone, and only the missing packages will be installed.
-This should also work with future releases of PHP, once they're implemented in this script.

 #### To only install a new version of PHP (8.1 in this example)